Bank monitoring incentives under moral hazard and adverse selection: Introduction

 The findings of \cite{pages2012bank,pages2014mathematical} were that since the investors cannot observe the monitoring effort of the bank, they proposed CDS type contracts offering remuneration to the bank, and giving it incentives through postponement of payments and threat of stochastic liquidation of the contract (similarly to the seminal paper of Biais, Mariotti, Rochet and Villeneuve \cite{biais2010large}).
-In the present paper, we assume furthermore that there are two types of banks, which we coin good and bad, co--existing in the market, differing by their efficiency in using their remuneration (or equivalently differing by their monitoring costs).
+In the present paper, we assume furthermore that there are two types of banks, which we call good and bad, co--existing in the market, differing by their efficiency in using their remuneration (or equivalently differing by their monitoring costs).
 Even if the investor is supposed to know the distribution of the type of banks, that is to say the probability with which the bank he is currently discussing with is good or bad, he cannot know for sure what her type is.
 Again, this is a stylised way to express the fact that "skin in the game" might significantly vary from one bank to the other.
-The fact that we consider only two types is mainly for simplicity and tractability,
+The fact that we consider only two types is mainly for simplicity and tractability, and because fully multidimensional screening problems are already extremely hard to solve in static one--period models, and except for specific models (see Section \ref{sec:prelim} for details), nothing more than existence of an optimal contract can be hoped for, see for instance Carlier \cite{carlier2001general}.